-Dyson is one of those rare companies that actually listen to consumer feedback.
-With the new V8 they’ve improved in several of the key areas that held their previous products back.
+Dyson is one of those rare companies that listen to consumer feedback.
+With the new V8, they’ve improved in several of the critical areas that held their previous products back.
 I wasn’t expecting them to release a new product this soon after introducing the V6 in 2014.

 All new V8 motor

 Universally known for manufacturing the powerful vacuums Dyson has pulled it off again.
 In designing the V8, their engineers managed to squeeze out more power by remapping and re-tuning the motor’s electronics.

 The result is around a 20% more power, around 115AW in max mode up from the 100AW in the previous V6 variant.

 150% more brush roll power

-Inside both the soft roller brush and direct drive tool is an internal motor that spins it and Dyson says it has improved by 150% which means better agitation on carpet (if you’re using the bristled brush tool).
+Inside both the soft roller brush and direct drive tool is an internal motor that spins it and Dyson says it has improved by 150% which means better agitation on the carpet (if you’re using the bristled brush tool).

 The soft roller brush also works the same way, drawing dirt into the vacuum opening.
 The design somehow prevents debris from flinging around.